The dynamical degree of billiards in an algebraic curve: Introduction

 \subsection{Sketch of proofs}

 Our proofs are written in the language of algebraic dynamics and require no prior knowledge about billiards.

-We decompose billiards as a composition of two correspondences: the \emph{secant correspondence} $s$ intersects a line of given base point $c$ and direction $q$ with the table $C$, and the \emph{reflection correspondence} reflects the direction $q$ across the tangent line at $c$.
+We decompose billiards as a composition of two correspondences $s$ and $r$.
+The \emph{secant correspondence} $s$ intersects a line of given base point $c$ and direction $q$ with the table $C$, and the \emph{reflection correspondence} $r$ reflects the direction $q$ across the tangent line at $c$.

-We prove Theorem \ref{thm_main_invariant_form} first, using direct computations with differential forms.
-Our computation was inspired by a symplectic reduction argument of Melrose \cite{MR436225, MR614395}.
-It was introduced to the setting of pseudo-Riemannian billiards by Khesin-Tabachnikov, and algebraic billiards are similar enough to pseudo-Riemannian billiards that we can adapt their argument \cite{MR2518642}.
+We prove Theorem \ref{thm_main_invariant_form} first, by direct computations with differential forms.
+Our computation was inspired by a symplectic reduction argument in pseudo-Riemannian billiards by Khesin-Tabachnikov \cite{MR2518642}, which in some sense goes back to Melrose \cite{MR436225, MR614395}.

 The proofs of Theorem \ref{thm_main} and Theorem \ref{thm_main_sc} rely on a careful analysis of the behavior of the billiards correspondence at points of indeterminacy.
 We dub these indeterminacies \emph{scratch points}.
-(In the real-life game of billiards, a \emph{scratch} is a shot that causes the cue ball to enter a pocket, ending its orbit.)
+(In the real-life game of pool, a \emph{scratch} is a shot that causes the cue ball to enter a pocket, ending its orbit.)
 Scratch points come in two flavors. \emph{Scratch points at infinity} correspond to points of $C$ on the line at infinity of $\PP^2$; these are indeterminacy points of the secant correspondence $s$. \emph{Isotropic scratch points} correspond to points of $C$ where the tangent line has slope $\pm i$; these are indeterminacy points of the reflection correspondence $r$.
-The word \emph{isotropic} refers to the fact that these points correspond isotropic directions for the complexified Euclidean metric $dx_0^2 + dx_1^2$.
+The word \emph{isotropic} appears because the slopes $\pm i$ are self-normal directions for the natural complex metric $dx_0^2 + dx_1^2$.

 The key technical tool we introduce is the \emph{modified phase space} $P$, defined as the blowup of the directed phase space $C \times D$ at every scratch point (Definition \ref{def_mod_phase_space}).
 We show that billiards has much less indeterminacy on the birational model $P$ in a series of four lemmas that describe the local behavior of $r$ and $s$ at blown-up scratch points (Section \ref{sect_local}).
-Then a computation with fiber products shows that contracted curves of $b$ on $C \times D$ are not contracted by $b^2$ on $P$, proving the singularity confinement property of Theorem \ref{thm_main_sc}.
-This argument is local, working with single point blowups.
+Note that blowing up indeterminacy points of a ``typical'' map or correspondence just creates new ones, but in our case $P$ is genuinely a better space of initial conditions than $C \times D$; in fact, we expect that $P$ is an algebraically stable model when $C$ is very general.